 If you are familiar with the different keys of the keyboard, feel free to play in whatever key you'd like to play in.

-Notice if/when you find yourself playing things that you have played before, maybe things that you always play.
+Notice if/when you find yourself playing things that you have played before, maybe things you always play.

 Is that satisfying?
-If so, that's great!
+If so, then Great!!

 If not, notice that feeling of dissatisfaction for a moment.